tberg12/ocular/README.md

 * `-numMstepThreads`: Number of threads to use for LFBGS during m-step.
 Default: 8

 * `-numEmissionCacheThreads`: Number of threads to use during emission cache compuation.
-(Only has affect when emissionEngine is set to DEFAULT.)
+(Only has effect when emissionEngine is set to DEFAULT.)
 Default: 8

 * `-numDecodeThreads`: Number of threads to use for decoding.
 (Should be no smaller than decodeBatchSize.)